 - Arizona Desert Swallows Migrants on Riskier Paths.
 A New York Times article on immigration, the one instance where I’ve seen anthropologists figure prominently, including forensic anthropologists Bruce Anderson and Angela Soler as well as cultural anthropologist Robin Christine Reineke at the University of Arizona.

 Unlike on issues of gun reform, where as Hugh Gusterson points out in Making a Killing there was not much anthropological expertise, anthropologists have been directly studying immigration for many years.
-In 2011, the American Anthropological Association issued a General Statement on Immigration.

 Teaching & Studying Immigration